11 Dec 2025

 When SSR is implemented correctly, Google sees:

-No guessing.
-No waiting.
+Less guessing.
+Less waiting.

 Many teams say "we use SSR", but actually ship: